sjentsch/lsjDocs/Ch07/Ch07_Probability_5.rst

 As it turns out, what is presented here isn’t actually a probability, it’s something else.
-To understand what that something is you have to spend a little time thinking about what it really *means* to say that *X* is a continuous variable.
+To understand what that something is you have to spend a little time thinking about what it really *means* to say that *X* is a continuous variable |continuous|.
 Let’s say we’re talking about the temperature outside.
 The thermometer tells me it’s 23 degrees, but I know that’s not really true.
 It’s not *exactly* 23 degrees.
 Maybe it’s
 \23.1 degrees, I think to myself.
 But I know that that’s not really true either because it might actually be 23.09 degrees.
 But I know that...